Weighted Context-Free-Language Ordered Binary Decision Diagrams: Related Work

-Other variants of BDDs include EVBDDs~\cite{vrudhula1996edge}, FEVBDDs~\cite{tafertshofer1997factored}, and WBDDs \cite{DBLP:journals/tcad/NiemannWMTD16,DBLP:conf/date/ViamontesMH04}, where the edges out of decision nodes have weights, and some ``accumulation'' (e.g., + or $\times$) of the weights encountered on the path for an assignment $a$ yields the function's value on $a$.
-WCFLOBDDs are also based on this idea, but combine it with the ``procedure-call' mechanism of CFLOBDDs to get the best of both worlds.
+Other variants of BDDs include \twrchanged{ Edge-Valued BDDs (EVBDDs) \cite{vrudhula1996edge}, Factored Edge-Valued BDDs (FEVBDDs) \cite{tafertshofer1997factored}, Quantum Information Decision Diagram (QuIDDs) \cite{DBLP:journals/qip/ViamontesMH03}, Quantum Multiple-valued DDs (QMDDs) \cite{DBLP:journals/tcad/NiemannWMTD16}, MQTDDs \cite{zulehner2019package}, and Tensor Decision Diagrams (TDDs) \cite{hong2020tensor}, } in which the edges out of decision nodes have weights, and some ``accumulation'' (e.g., + or $\times$) of the weights encountered on the path for an assignment $a$ yields the function's value on $a$. \twrchanged{ QMDDs, QuIDDs, MQTDDs, and TDDs are all variants what we have been calling WBDDs (with complex-valued weights).
+They are based on a Shannon decomposition, and thus the only sharing is of sub-DAGs, whereas the call-return structure used in WCFLOBDDs allows sharing of the ``middle of a DAG.'' }

+\twrchanged{ WCFLOBDDs are also based on the idea of accumulating weights along (matched) paths, but combine it with the ``procedure-call'' mechanism of CFLOBDDs to get the best of both worlds.
+The ''procedure-call'' idea originated with CFLOBDDs, but has not been previously investigated for weighted decision diagrams. } The algorithms for CFLOBDDs and WCFLOBDDs are similar in that they are typically divide-and-conquer algorithms that recurse on the A-connection and then the B-connections (or vice versa), thereby splitting the variables in half for each subproblem.
+However, the WCFLOBDD algorithms require additional manipulations of weights---typically the propagation of additional weight values that represent accumulated products, often to set the top-level factor weight correctly.

+\twrchanged{ Considered as graphs, (W)CFLOBDDs can contain cycles, although the matched-path principle on which they are based excludes all cyclic paths from consideration.
+A number of BDD variants have also allowed cycles \cite{gupta1993representation,Thesis:Gupta94,ACSC:R99}.
+A discussion of the differences between those structures and CFLOBDDs can be found in \cite[\S11]{TOPLAS:SCR24}; the observations made there apply to WCFLOBDDs as well. }

+There has been previous research on using a hierarchical organization in compressed representations of functions~\cite{gupta1993representation, thierry2009hierarchical, darwiche2011sdd,nakamura2020variable}.
+However, the hierarchy used in WCFLOBDDs is different than the kinds of hierarchical organization used in those works.
+A given level-$0$ grouping in WCFLOBDDs is not associated with a specific Boolean variable---see the Contextual Interpretation Principle in \sectref{BasicStructureOfWCFLOBDDs}; consequently, a \protoWCFLOBDD can be reused for different variables.

+\twrchanged{ The closest similarity between (W)CFLOBDDs and previous structures is with Sentential Decision Diagrams (SDDs) \cite{darwiche2011sdd} and Variable-Shift SDDs (VS-SDDs) \cite{nakamura2020variable}).
+Like (W)CFLOBDDs, these data structures generalize BDDs by imposing a tree-structured ordering on variables, and there are functions for which these data structures are exponentially more succinct than BDDs.
+SDDs and VS-SDDs represent Boolean functions only ($\mathbb{B}^n \rightarrow \mathbb{B}$), but have also been extended to represent probability distributions \cite{kisa2014probabilistic}. } WCFLOBDDs can represent semi-field-valued functions ($\mathbb{B}^n \rightarrow \mathcal{D}$).

+\twrchanged{ As presented, WCFLOBDDs give up the freedom---available in SDDs and VS-SDDs---of using a variable decomposition based on arbitrary trees: the variable decompositions used for CFLOBDDs \cite{TOPLAS:SCR24} and in this paper are balanced binary trees.
+That is, at each level $k > 0$, (W)CFLOBDDs are based on a grammar with binary productions (where nonterminals are indexed by level) of the form